sanger-pathogens/SnpEffWrapper/README.md

                         debugging)
 ```

-* annotateVCF will look for SnpEFF.jar in the following locations:
+* snpEffBuildAndRun will look for SnpEFF.jar in the following locations:
   * the file specified by `--snpeff-exec`
   * `snpEff.jar` in your local directory
   * `snpEff.jar` in your `PATH`
-* SnpEff needs Java 1.7 to run; annotateVCF will look in the following locations:
+* SnpEff needs Java 1.7 to run; snpEffBuildAndRun will look in the following locations:
   * the file specified by `--java-exec`
   * `java` in your `PATH`